-NON-DISCRIMINATION
+ARTICLE 2 NON-DISCRIMINATION

-- 2.1 Under this Agreement, neither party will discriminate against employees on the basis of religion, age, sex, marital status, race, color, creed, national origin, political affiliation, military status, status as an honorably discharged veteran, a disabled veteran or Vietnam era veteran, sexual orientation, gender identity, gender expression, any real or perceived sensory, mental or physical disability, genetic information, or because of the participation or lack of participation in union activities.
+- 2.1 Under this Agreement, neither party will discriminate against employees on the basis of religion, age, sex, status as a breastfeeding mother, pregnancy, marital status, race, color, creed, national origin, political affiliation, military status, status as an honorably discharged veteran, a disabled veteran or Vietnam era veteran, sexual orientation, gender identity, gender expression, any real or perceived sensory, mental or physical disability, use of a trained guide or service animal by a person with a disability, genetic information, status as a victim of domestic violence, sexual assault, or stalking, or because of the participation or lack of participation in union activities.
 Bona fide occupational qualifications based on the above traits do not violate this Section. - 2.2 Employees who feel they have been the subjects of discrimination are encouraged to discuss such issues with their supervisor or other management staff, or file a complaint in accordance with the Employer's policy.
 In cases where an employee files both a grievance and an internal complaint regarding the same alleged discrimination, the grievance will be suspended until the internal complaint process has been completed.
 Following completion of the internal complaint process, the Union may request the grievance process be continued.
 Such request must be made within fourteen (14) calendar days of the employee and Union being notified, in writing, of the findings of the internal complaint. - 2.3 Both parties agree that unlawful harassment will not be tolerated. - 2.4 Both parties agree that nothing in this Agreement will prevent the implementation of an approved affirmative action plan.

-2.5 Both parties agree that nothing in this Agreement will prevent an employee from filing a complaint with the Washington State Human Rights Commission, Office of Civil Rights, or the Equal Employment Opportunity Commission.
+2.5 Both parties agree that nothing in this Agreement will prevent an employee from filing a complaint with the Washington State Human Rights Commission, Department of Education's Office of or Civil Rights, or the Equal Employment Opportunity Commission.

-WORKPLACE BEHAVIOR
+ARTICLE 3 WORKPLACE BEHAVIOR

 - 3.1 The Employer and the Union agree that all employees should work in an environment that fosters mutual respect and professionalism.
-The parties agree that inappropriate behavior in the workplace does not promote the Employer's business, employee wellbeing, or productivity.
+The parties agree that inappropriate behavior in the workplace does not promote the Employer's business, employee well__being, or productivity.
 All employees are responsible for contributing to such an environment and are expected to treat others with courtesy and respect. - 3.2 Inappropriate workplace behavior by employees, supervisors and/or managers will not be tolerated.
 If an employee and/or the employee's union representative believes the employee has been subjected to inappropriate workplace behavior, the employee and/or the employee's representative is encouraged to report this behavior to the employee's supervisor, a manager in the employee's chain of command and/or Human Resource Services.
 The Employer will investigate the reported behavior and take appropriate action as necessary.
 The employee and/or designated union representative will be notified in writing, with a copy to Human Resource Services, of the beginning and upon conclusion of any investigations. - 3.3 Retaliation against employees who make a workplace behavior complaint and witnesses who provide information will not be tolerated. - 3.4 Substantive aspects of this article are not subject to the grievance procedure.
 Procedural aspects of this article are subject to Step 3 of the grievance procedure only.
 No other grievance steps apply.

-HIRING AND APPOINTMENTS
+ARTICLE 4 HIRING AND APPOINTMENTS